Every student admitted to the University of Chicago Law School is automatically considered for scholarships.

 A substantial gift from James C Hormel, '58, will provide a three-year full-tuition scholarship each year to an entering student who has demonstrated a commitment to public service.

 The Zubrow Scholars Program awards a full-tuition scholarship to a student admitted into the Doctoroff Business Leadership Program.

 The University of Chicago Law School has established a special and generous fellowship program to support students pursuing a joint JD/PhD at the University of Chicago.

 The Tony Patiño Fellowship is a prestigious merit award created to support law students whose personal, educational and professional experiences exemplify leadership, character, academic success, good citizenship and initiative.

 The Scholarship Fund is intended to encourage racial and ethnic minority students to apply to law school and to provide financial assistance.
 The fund awards $5,000 annually to each recipient and may be renewable for two additional years.
-Applications must be received by the ABA no later than March 1.
 For further information and an application, please visit the ABA website.

 The University of Chicago would like to encourage you to apply for outside scholarships.
 To help with your search, we have put together this list of some of the available scholarships for law students.
 Remember, outside funding reduces your borrowing dollar for dollar.
 Please note that since the Law School does not administer these outside programs, you will need to contact the agencies directly for questions about applications, deadlines and selection processes.